 Help to furnish your home

-Search the Furniture Reuse Network for details of schemes in your area which can provide free or cheap cookers, fridges, sofas and other household items.
+The Reuse Network has details of schemes which can provide free or cheap cookers, fridges, sofas and other household items.

 Borrow money from a credit union